-Australian Ambassador to ASEAN, Ms Jane Duke, with His Excellency Mr Le Luong Minh, Secretary-General of ASEAN
+Australian Ambassador to ASEAN, Ms Jane Duke, with His Excellency Mr Le Luong Minh, former Secretary-General of ASEAN

 at the ASEAN Secretariat, 16 September 2016

 Welcome to the website of the Australian Mission to ASEAN.
 The Mission is responsible for advancing Australia’s interest with ASEAN and ASEAN-led processes.
 It was established in September 2013 in Jakarta, headquarters of the ASEAN Secretariat and the ASEAN Committee of Permanent Representatives.
 The Mission also has a sub-regional office in Bangkok.

 ASEAN has long been an important institution for Australian Governments, starting well before ASEAN became a byword for Southeast Asia’s economic dynamism.
 That’s why Australia became ASEAN’s first dialogue partner in 1974, why we negotiated the ASEAN-Australia-New Zealand Free Trade Agreement last decade and why leaders upgraded our relationship to a Strategic Partnership in 2014.

 A strong ASEAN benefits Australia.
 It means a stable region which supports growth.
 ASEAN’s central place in the region’s architecture means it has long been recognised as the legitimate setter of regional norms.
 This has been key to building the trust and habits of cooperation that have underpinned Southeast Asia’s stability – this role has never been more important than it is today.